Skip to content

 This should install PHP without any problems.
 We’ll test this in a moment.

 In most cases, you will want to modify the way that Apache serves files when a directory is requested.
-Currently, if a user requests a directory from the server, Apache will first look for a file called index.html
+Currently, if a user requests a directory from the server, Apache will first look for a file called index.html.
+We want to tell the web server to prefer PHP files over others, so make Apache look for an index.phpfile first.

 sudo nano /etc/apache2/mods-enabled/dir.conf